LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-08-25-Information-Theory-In-Language-Part-1.md

 Let's start with Shannon Fano encoding and use the example in the passage.
 The pseudocode is defined:

-1. Organize the probabilities with its associated symbol in sorted order
+1. Organize the probabilities with its associated symbol in sorted descending order
-2. Split the symbols down the middle to create a new set
+2. Split the symbols down the middle where each sets total probability is close to one another.
 3. Reference back to the total probability value of the original list (Should end up to be 100% for the first time around)
 4. Perform Step 2-4 again for each set until you end up with leaf nodes that